-Lynn A. Wentworth, 59, joined Graphic Packaging Holding Company's Board on November 18, 2009.
+Lynn A. Wentworth, 60, joined the Company's Board on November 18, 2009.
 Ms. Wentworth is the former Senior Vice President, Chief Financial Officer and Treasurer of BlueLinx Holdings, Inc., a building products distributor, where she served from January 2007 until February 2008.
 Prior to joining BlueLinx, she was, most recently, Vice President and Chief Financial Officer for BellSouth Corporation's Communications Group and held various other positions there from 1985 until 2007.
 She is a certified public accountant.
-She is on the Board of Directors for Cincinnati Bell, Inc. where she chairs the Audit and Finance Committee and is a member of the Executive and Compensation Committees.

-Ms. Wentworth was also appointed to the Board of Directors for CyrusOne, Inc. in May 2014, where she serves as Chair of the Audit and Finance Committee and as a member of the Compensation Committee.
+She is on the Board of Directors for Cincinnati Bell, Inc. where she serves as the incoming Chairman of the Board.
+Ms. Wentworth was also appointed to the Board of Directors for CryusOne, Inc. in May 2014, where she serves as chair of the Audit and Finance Committee and as a member of the Transaction Committee and Compensation Committee.